-- lot sizes for various designations
+- -lot sizes for various designations

-- types of uses in the various designations
+- -types of uses in the various designations

-- standards on subdivisions and planned developments
+- -standards on subdivisions and planned developments

-- standards to build in hazard areas
+- -standards to build in hazard areas

-- County road standards
+- -county road standards

-- buffer requirements between land use
+- -buffer requirements between land uses

-Another example of how the Community Plan will be used would be in a zone change and/or Comprehensive Plan designation change.
+Another example of how the Community Plan will be used would be in a zone change and/or comprehensive plan designation change.
 In a zone change the applicant would have to show before the Planning Commission how his request meets the various goals and policy requirements in the Community Plan for that area.
-A Comprehensive Plan designation change could occur based upon new information, changing circumstances and at an applicant's request.
+A comprehensive plan designation change could occur based upon new information, changing circumstances and at an applicants request.
 Within the Community Plan a Review and Update Section has been included.
 Within this section are standards and suggestions for review and possible revision of the Community Plan.